Aryamaan23/REACTION/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project has been developed with the help of React and Django.
-It is a machine learning full stack web app for predicting the loan approval for home
+It is a machine learning full stack web app for predicting the loan approval for home.
+Random Forest Classifier has been used in the backend for giving the prediction result.

 ## Available Scripts